awakesecurity/language-ninja/README.md

 ## Compiling

 The `Ninja` type from `Language.Ninja.IR.Ninja` contains precisely the data that must be acted on dynamically in a Ninja.
-In converting from a `PNinja` from the parser to a `Ninja` (using `Language.Ninja.Compile.compile`), you are eliminating all statically-dischargeable language features in Ninja, like variables.
+In converting from the parsed AST to the intermediate representation using `Language.Ninja.Compile.compile`, you are eliminating all statically-dischargeable language features in Ninja, like variables.
 It also "monomorphizes" Ninja `rule`s, since rule-level `$out` references are a kind of parametric polymorphism.
-This `Ninja` type is thus far more suitable for processing than the `PNinja` type.
+This IR is thus far more suitable for processing than the original parsed AST.

 ## Miscellaneous